Secrets Management

 | View | View Vault configuration details |

-Users need Use permission to see Vault keys in secret selector dropdowns.
-Without it, keys from that Vault won't appear.
+Users need Use permission only when they reference secrets from a Vault configuration in workloads.
+Without Use permission, keys from that Vault won't appear in secret selector dropdowns.

 Global Secrets

 Global Secrets are read-only credentials available across all domains for platform-wide use.
-They can only be managed directly in Kubernetes editing in Console will be added in a future update.
+You manage them directly in Kubernetes today.
+Console editing is planned for a future update.

 Existing legacy secrets are automatically mapped to the Global scope.